Meatloaf Patty Melt is an open-faced meatloaf sandwich with melted cheese on top. Made up of flavorful ground beef on a toasted bun!

 - 1 large egg

 - 1/2 small onion, minced

 - 1/2 cup milk

-- 4 tbsp ketchup plus more for topping
+- 4 Tablespoons ketchup, plus more for topping

 - 2 cups shredded cheddar cheese

-- In a medium bowl, combine ground beef, crushed corn flakes (or crackers), egg, onion, milk, 4 tbsp. ketchup, Worcestershire sauce, dried thyme, garlic powder and salt and pepper.
+- In a medium bowl, combine ground beef, crushed crackers, egg, onion, milk, 4 tbsp. ketchup, Worcestershire sauce, dried thyme, garlic powder and salt and pepper.